Pedro-Bernardo/pedro-bernardo.github.io/content/blog/posts/2022-04-03-midnightQuals22_hfs_browser/index.md

 ---
+title: "hfs_browser"
-title: "hfs_browser -- Midnight Sun CTF 2022 Quals"
+ctf: "Midnight Sun CTF 2022 Quals"
 tags: ["midnightsunquals22", "pwn", "javascript", "writeup"]
 date: 2022-04-03
 authors: ["pedro-bernardo"]
-categories: [CTF Writeups]
-description: "Exploiting a User-After-Free vulnerability in a JavaScript interpreter to get arbitrary code execution!"
+description: "Exploiting a Use-After-Free vulnerability in a JavaScript engine to get a libc leak and mount a Tcache poison attack to get RCE.
+All of it through JavaScript :D"
 ---

 <!-- # hfs_browser -- Midnight Sun CTF 2022 Quals -->